• Skip to primary navigation

 The ingredients needed to roast a pumpkin.

-• Seasonings: I use kosher salt, chili powder, and garlic powder.
-I prefer garlic powder to minced fresh garlic in this recipe because it more evenly coats the pumpkin.
+• Seasonings: Kosher salt, chili powder, and garlic powder.
+I prefer garlic powder to minced fresh garlic because it more evenly coats the pumpkin.
+Sometimes, I substitute smoked paprika for the chili powder.

 Removing the pulp and seeds.

-Tossing the pumpkin with olive oil and spices.
+Coating the pumpkin chunks in oil and spices.

 Roasted pumpkin cubes are ready.